DahlitzFlorian/learn-pytest/docs/pytest_parameters.md

 $ pytest -v "test_file.py::test_using_parametrize_multiple_parameters[Master Pytest-None-True]"
 ```

-*Note: Quotes are needed if whitespaces are used!*
+*Note: Quotes are needed if whitespaces, brackets, braces and so on are used!*
+*Note: parametrize() can also be applied to classes.
+In this case, the
+parametersare forwarded to all tests methods.*

+*Further information, examples, and variants can be seen in **test_api.py**.*